tuankietlework-prog/procurement-analytics-manufacturing/README.md

-# procurement-analytics-manufacturing
+Procurement Spend & Supplier Risk Analysis

 A procurement analytics case study for a manufacturing company using Excel to evaluate supplier performance, procurement KPIs and spending optimization.
-Procurement Spend & Supplier Risk Analysis

 1. Project Overview
 Background